 Boolean Girl Ambassadors

-Boolean Girl Ambassadors are female STEM professionals who engage with girls participating in Boolean Girl events, classes, and camps.
+Boolean Girl Ambassadors are female STEM professionals who engage with Boolean Girls at special events, classes, and camps.
 Ambassadors inspire the girls by talking about career paths, education, and life skills.
 They lead short seminars, volunteer at Boolean Girl events, and contribute to technical sessions.

 Are you a female STEM professional that wants to inspire the next generation of female STEM professionals?